kirthevasank/nasbot/README.md

 $ git clone https://github.com/kirthevasank/nasbot.git
 ```

-* Install the following packages packages via pip: cython, POT (Python Optimal Transport),  pygraphviz. pygraphviz is only needed to visualise the networks so it is not necessary to run nasbot.
+* Install the following packages packages via pip: cython, POT (Python Optimal Transport),
+* pygraphviz. pygraphviz is only needed to visualise the networks and is not necessary to
+run nasbot.
 However, some unit tests may fail.
 ```bash
 $ pip install cython POT pygraphviz
 ```
   In addition to the above, you will need numpy and scipy which can also be pip installed.

-* Now set `HOME_PATH` in the set_up file to the current directory, i.e. `HOME_PATH = <path/to/current/directory>/nasbot`.
+* Now set `HOME_PATH` in the set_up file to the current directory, i.e.
+`HOME_PATH=<path/to/current/directory>/nasbot`.
 Then source the set up file.
 ```bash
 $ source set_up
 ```